 - Perfect for cutting hard-to-reach branches

-- Stainless steel blade features unique tooth pattern designed to cut wood efficiently
+- High carbon SK5 steel blade features unique tooth pattern designed to cut wood efficiently

 - Blade slides into handle for safe and compact carrying